lukegriffith/JekyllBlog_Config/_posts/2016-16-27-DSC-Inheritance.md

 # Intro

-Last week i made a blog post about the DSC framework and its limitations, I can now withdraw that statment. for me it was a learning experience and taught me to always test on multiple versions and operating systems before you come to a theory.
+Last week i made a blog post about the DSC framework and its limitations, I can now withdraw that statement. for me it was a learning experience and taught me to always test on multiple versions and operating systems before you come to a theory.

-This post is to show an example of how to use the DSC framework in a better way, to hopfully reduce code smells and reduce repetetive code use, keeping close to agile principles.
+This post is to show an example of how to use the DSC framework in a better way, to hopefully reduce code smells and reduce repetitive code use, keeping close to agile principles.
 In the WMF 4 way of writing resources, many times i came across functions that I was using time and time again in different modules that had DSC resources.

-Eventually I setteled for a helper module that my resources depended on but due to the limitations of the WMF4 LCM and pull server - having a requierment of a module that was not already located on the box caused issues for the download manager as it could not validate the modules.
-After a number of hacks and effectively bending powershell and DSC out of shape, I managed to get my helper module and use it as a central store for useful functions to be used across a number of DSC resources.
+Eventually I settled for a helper module that my resources depended on but due to the limitations of the WMF4 LCM and pull server - having a requirement of a module that was not already located on the box caused issues for the download manager as it could not validate the modules.
+After a number of hacks and effectively bending Powershell and DSC out of shape, I managed to get my helper module and use it as a central store for useful functions to be used across a number of DSC resources.

 Now on WMF 5, utilizing class based resources and inheritance I believe there is a better way to achieve this.